cloudfoundry-attic/cf-docs-deprecated/content/tools/vmc/installing-vmc.md

 prompt$ vmc target
 ```

-*   Login using the user credentials you received via email after you registered with Cloud Foudnry.
+*   Login using the user credentials you received via email after you registered with Cloud Foundry.
 Your username is typically your email address.

 ```bash
 prompt$ vmc login